BOED

 BOED, also known as 4-methyl-2,5-dimethoxy-β-ethoxyphenethylamine or as β-ethoxy-2C-D, is a psychoactive drug of the phenethylamine, 2C, and BOx families.
 It is the β-ethoxy derivative of 2C-D and homologue of BOD (β-methoxy-2C-D).
 The drug was briefly described by Alexander Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).
 Its dose was said to be 70 to 75 mg orally and its duration was 10 hours.
 The drug was said to be about 3-fold less potent than BOD.
 Its effects included a highly intoxicated state, no visual effects, appetite suppression, and diuresis.
 The chemical synthesis of the drug was also briefly described.
+It is a controlled substance in Canada under phenethylamine blanket-ban language.